 No business exists in a vacuum.
 Understanding your competition can provide invaluable insights for your marketing plan.
 Competitor analysis doesn’t have to be complex for a startup – even a simple matrix of your top 3-5 competitors is useful.
 Here’s what to look at:

 A quick way to do competitive analysis is to Google keywords related to your business and see who pops up (both in ads and organic results).
 Check their websites for clues – many will have a “Clients” or “Case Studies” page, which shows their focus, or a blog which reveals their content strategy.
-Even reading customer reviews (on Google, Facebook, etc.) for competitors can highlight what customers value or complain about.

 After gathering this info, summarise it.
 You might make a simple table like: